 How do credit bureaus get your information?

-The data that the bureaus collect come from a variety of sources:
+The information that the bureaus collect comes from a variety of sources.

-Why might your credit reports and scores be different depending on the bureau?
+Why are your credit reports and scores different from bureau to bureau?

 Other important credit bureaus

-TransUnion®, Equifax® and Experian® may be the big three, but there are actually many consumer credit bureaus.
+Equifax, Experian and TransUnion may be the big three, but there are actually many consumer credit bureaus.
 The Consumer Financial Protection Bureau has a list of dozens of consumer credit bureaus organized by the type of information they organize and provide.

 Check out the CFPB’s list to find the website, phone number and address for each of the credit bureaus, as well as brief descriptions of what they do and whether they provide a free report to consumers.
 Many do, but sometimes you need to call or mail in your request.